Darren works on evaluating next-generation surface sensors, with a current emphasis on Present Weather sensors.

 Darren has also recently been involved in project managing the "AWS Sensor Development" mini-programme, and he has also investigated solutions for increasing the number of visibility sensors in the UK Observing Network.

-Darren is also currently studying for an MSc in Environmental Decision Making, in order to increase effectiveness in both management and participation in departmental and organisational environmental decision-making processes.
+Darren has recently completed an MSc in Environmental Decision Making, in order to increase effectiveness in both management and participation in departmental and organisational environmental decision-making processes.

 Darren joined the Met Office in 1989, working as a "CLIMAT" Lab Team Member, in the newly opened Hadley Centre.
 His principal duties included development of Fortran programs to quality control monthly worldwide upper-air "CLIMAT TEMP" messages, prior to use by climate models.
 He also, investigated step changes in data quality (for example, by instrumentation changes).